-Other measures, such as open-container laws, the more modern DUI checkpoints and greater access to driving services, like Lyft and Uber, have brought the number fatal alcohol related car crashes down.
+Other measures, such as open-container laws and the more modern DUI checkpoints, have contributed to reducing fatal alcohol-related car crashes.
+Greater access to driving services, like Lyft and Uber, also played a role.

-The issue, however, is far from solved, and some experts complain that DUI campaigns have taken a backseat to public service announcements about texting while driving.
+The issue, however, is far from solved.
+Some experts complain that DUI campaigns have taken a backseat to public service announcements about texting while driving.

 While both distracted and drunk driving are incredibly dangerous, the severity of the original DUI campaigns seems to have taken a slightly more comedic tone.